 4) Artists must intend to use the funds to generate a performance project, whether a project previously proposed to MAP that has not premiered or an entirely new project.
 To read more about guidelines around proposed projects, please refer to the Q&A.

 5) If selected, artists must be able to provide one of the following:

 c) Fiscal sponsor entity or other 501c3 organization that could receive funds for them.

 Grant selection process

-1) Eligible artists will submit a brief entry form available here by January 28, 2021, which is designed to be completed within 15 minutes or less.
-Click here to review Submittable’s Accessibility Statement.
-See a sample of the form at this link.
+1) Eligible artists submitted a brief entry form by January 28, 2021, which was designed to be completed within 15 minutes or less.

 2) 50 artists (individuals and ensembles) will be selected for funding in the lottery in February 2021.

 3) Immediately after notification, the grant team will connect with selected artists to learn more about their project ideas and plans for use of the funds to initiate board approval and structure contracts.